-We saw the provider had systems in place to deal with poor staff performance.
+We saw the provider had systems in place to deal with staff poor performance.

-Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
-The provider was aware of, and had systems, to ensure compliance with the requirements of the Duty of Candour.
-Staff could raise concerns and were encouraged to do so.
-They had confidence these would be addressed.
+Openness, honesty and transparency were demonstrated when responding to incidents and complaints; for example when there was a breach in data protection.
+The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.

+Staff could raise concerns and were encouraged to do so, and they had confidence that these would be addressed.